If you are a special needs homeschooling family, you may be planning next year’s goals and objectives for your child fight about now!

-Congratulations if you have made the exciting decision to begin homeschooling your special needs child.
+If you have made the exciting decision to begin homeschooling your special needs child, congratulations!

-- Research what developmental milestones and/or academic levels your child should be achieving and performing at for his or her age and grade level.
+- I Research what developmental milestones and/or academic levels she should be achieving and performing at for her age and grade level.
 (You can access academic learning standards at your state’s Department of Education.
-You can find a developmental milestones checklist at CDC Developmental Milestones.)
+You can also find a developmental milestones checklist at CDC Developmental Milestones.)

-- Determine your child’s current functional skills and if he or she is delayed in achieving any developmental milestones by observing your child during his or her normal daily routine and/or performing your own informal evaluations then comparing your findings with the developmental milestones checklist.
+- I Determine her current functional skills.
+I do this by observing her during her normal daily routine and/or I perform my own informal evaluations then compare my findings with the developmental milestones checklist.

-- Determine your child’s present level of academic performance by giving your child fun and informal academic tests or by administering professional achievement or placement tests to get an idea of what educational level he or she is performing at.
+- I Determine Bethany’s present level of academic performance by giving her fun and informal academic tests or I might administer a professional achievement or placement tests to get an idea of what educational level she is performing at.

-- Write goals and objectives, based on your findings, that match the academic and functional areas your child needs addressed and remediated.
+- Lastly, I Write goals and objectives, based on my findings, that match the academic and functional areas that need to be addressed and remediated.
 (If you need ideas, a great place to find appropriate goals and objectives is at this awesome IEP goal bank.)

-Determining the difference between goals and objectives can be tricky.
+Determining the difference between goals and objectives can sometimes be tricky.

 Educational goal are statements of skills a student is expected to have achieved upon completion of his or her educational program, such as:

 - Student will be able to count to ten by June 2016.